FAQ

 InVita also offers a unique referral program that gives you $10 per person you refer, which can be applied to your future visits and towards your monthly medication purchase.
 Monthly medication prices range from $300 and up, depending upon what medication/dosage is best for you.

-InVita does not accept insurance and operates as a cash pay only business, and payment is required prior to your first telehealth appointment.
-InVita accepts both Venmo and PayPal at this time.
+InVita Health & Wellness does not accept insurance and operates as a cash pay only business, and payment is required prior to your first telehealth appointment.
+InVita accepts Venmo, PayPal, Stripe, or Valor payments at this time.
 A link for payment will be sent to you prior to booking your appointment.
 If you decide to move forward with your specialized treatment plan and have medication ordered, you will pay for the medication at that time and should receive your medication at your doorstep approximately 7-14 days after your order is placed.
 Your medication will arrive directly from the pharmacy (InVita is not responsible for the pharmacy order processing times).